Like to hear some of the old songs? Click here. |

 across the Korean strait.

-- In my case, I had a shortwave receiver (Hallicrafters Model S-38) looking like this.
-I was able to pick up programs directly from Tokyo, and I was able to pick up their radio signals even after we moved back to Seoul in 1953 after the cease-fire agreement was signed.
+- In my case, I had a shortwave radio (Hallicrafters Model S-38) looking like this.
+I was able to pick up programs directly from Tokyo, and I was able to pick up their radio signals even after we moved back to Seoul in 1953, after the cease-fire agreement was signed in July.

 ![]() |